from December 18, 2018

 continue with it.

-moment and since more than two years
+moment and since more than three years

 problems with the company that is

 supposed to take care that my site is visible

 and with my health, but I am still writing a Nederlog every day and